-Appendix C: Partici pant Services ----------------- ---- ---------------- ------ -----------------
+C-1/C-3: Provider Specifications for Service

-Service Type: Statutory Service
+vice Type: Statutory Service

-Service Name: Nurse Care Coordination
+vice Name: Nurse Care Coordination

-Provider Category:
+r Category:

-Agency
+ency

-Provider Type:
+viae r Type:

-Care Services Organization (CSO)
+e Se rvices Organization (CSO)

-Provider Qualifications
+r Qualifications

-License (specify):
+ense (specify):

-Nurse Care Coordinator must be a licensed Registered Nurse or Licensed Practical Nurse (under the supervision of an RN) with a minimum of two years experience with medically complex children.
+sup rse Care Coordinator must be a licensed Registered Nurse or Licensed Practical Nurse (under the pervision of an RN) with a minimum of two years experience with medically complex children. tificate (specify):

-Certificate (specify):

-Other Standard (specify):
+Oth ner Standard (specify):

-Providers performing Nurse Care Coordination must be able to coordinate both long term care and acute care services for these children to ensure fully integrated care to prevent overlap of services and fully manage the needs of this population.
+car oviders performing Nurse Care Coordination must be able to coordinate both long term care and acute e services for these children to ensure fully integrated care to prevent overlap of services and fully nage the needs of this population.
 All Care Service Organizations (CSO) must have the following:

-- 1. The ability to interface with SCDHHS quality management, billing processes, and Phoenix software capability for treatment plan development. - 2.
-Enrolled and contracted with SCDHHS as a qualified provider.
+1. The ability to interface with SCDHHS quality management, billing processes, and Phoenix software pability for treatment plan development.

-Verification of Provider Qualifications

-Entity Responsible for Verification:

-Medicaid Agency
+cap

+2. Enrolled and contracted with SCDHHS as a qualified provider.